grafana/grafana/docs/sources/datasources/mysql/configure-mysql-data-source/_index.md

 Grafana ships with the MySQL data source so there is no need to add a plugin.

 {{< admonition type="note" >}}
-When adding a data source, the database user you specify should have only SELECT permissions on the database and tables you wish to query.
-Grafana does not validate the safety of queries, meaning they can include any SQL statement, such as USE otherdb; or DROP TABLE user;, which would be executed.
-To mitigate this risk, we strongly recommend creating a dedicated MySQL user with restricted permissions.
+When adding a data source, the database user you specify should have only `SELECT` permissions on the relevant database and tables.
+Grafana does not validate the safety of queries, which means they can include potentially harmful SQL statements, such as `USE otherdb;` or `DROP TABLE user;`, that could be executed.
+To mitigate this risk, Grafana strongly recommends creating a dedicated MySQL user with restricted permissions.
 {{< /admonition >}}

 Example: